-Maximum potential amount of future Nature and Liability recognition Ultimate payments (undiscounted) Current status of circumstances of of guarantee.
-(Include financial the guarantor could be payment or guarantee and amount recognized at statement required to make under performance risk key attributes, inception.
-If no initial impact if the guarantee.
+Maximum potential amount of future Nature and Liability recognition Ultimate financial payments (undiscounted) Current status of circumstances of guarantee and of guarantee.
+(Include amount recognized at statement the guarantor could be required to make under payment or performance risk key attributes, including date inception.
+If no initial recognition, document impact if action under the guarantee.
 If unable of guarantee.
-Also including date recognition, document action under to develop an estimate, provide additional and duration of exception allowed the guarantee this should be discussion as agreement under SSAP No. 5R.) is required specifically noted warranted
+Also provide additional and duration of exception allowed the guarantee to develop an estimate, this should be discussion as agreement under SSAP No. 5R.) is required specifically noted warranted